privacytools/privacytools.io/README.md

 - [Русский / Russian](https://privacytools.ru) - [GitHub](https://github.com/c0rdis/privacytools.ru)
 - [Português / Portuguese](https://www.privacidade.digital/) - [GitHub](https://github.com/PrivacidadeDigital/privacidade.digital)

-# License
+# License & Notices

-The content and original technology of this website is made available under the [Creative Commons Zero v1.0 Universal](https://www.privacytools.io/LICENSE.txt) license text.
-Some files or folders may include works from other projects with separate licenses, and will be marked as such.
-By contributing to this repository, contributors do not necessarily agree to sign a CLA or legally transfer their copyright to the project, but they do at a minimum agree to license their work under the current license of this repository: In this case, the Creative Commons Zero v1.0 Universal.
+Please visit [https://www.privacytools.io/notices/](https://www.privacytools.io/notices/) for license information and other disclaimers.
+PrivacyTools is provided on an "as-is" basis, without warranty, and disclaiming liability for damages.
+By contributing to this repository you agree to license your work under the terms of the [license](https://github.com/privacytoolsIO/privacytools.io/blob/master/LICENSE.txt) in this repository.